PredictabilityIsGood/AOE2DEOverlay/README.md

 9) Take the link from the browser window that opens
 10) Add source of "Browser" within OBS studio in the scene of your choice
 11) Paste link from step 9 into the field labeled URL
 12) Modify the width and height attributes to ensure that the information provided fits properly within your stream display.
-We recommend 1200w x 200h
+We recommend 1200w x 200h for 1v1 and 1800w x 200h for Team games with multiple players
 13) Utilize the obs resizing options to fit the overlay properly within your stream

 ## Customization